 Built to cater for both Mac and Windows users, the XD Starter plan also covers mobile apps for iOS and Android.
-On top of this Adobe has launched a $10 million fund to help designers and developers create innovative plugins for the software – perhaps with the aim of helping it win its battle against Sketch.
+On top of this Adobe has launched a $10 million fund to help designers and developers create innovative plugins for the software – perhaps with the aim of helping it win its battle against Sketch (opens in new tab).
 It has also released new XD features and enhancements, including better integration with Sketch and Adobe Photoshop.
+(Check out our favourite Adobe XD plugins (opens in new tab) here)

 The Adobe XD Starter plan offers all the prototyping tools found in the full version.
 The only catch, it seems, is that users will only be able to share a single set of design specs.
 While this is useful for students and designers looking to pick up the software, it could prove a tad limiting for a single UX designer in a larger organisation.
 Get a taste of what to expect in the video below.